zhafran-bvt/testrail_reporter/readme.md

-# TestRail Daily HTML Report
+# TestRail Reporter (HTML + API)

-Generate a clean HTML summary for a TestRail project’s plan or run.
-The report includes per-run breakdowns (Passed/Untested/Failed/Blocked/Obsolete/Retest), fixed-width tables with Title and Assignee emphasized, assignee and priority names, and a project-level donut chart.
-Project and plan names link back to TestRail.
+Generate and serve clean HTML summaries for TestRail plans or runs.
+The report includes per‑run breakdowns (Passed/Untested/Failed/Blocked/Obsolete/Retest), fixed‑width tables with Title and Assignee emphasized, assignee and priority names, and a project‑level donut chart.
+Project and plan names link back to TestRail (and Refs link to JIRA).

 ## Features
 - Project + Plan context with links to TestRail